 I became a Licentiate of the Royal Photographic Society in 2004, an Associate in 2010 and Adobe Certified Expert in Photoshop/Lightroom in 2012.

 If you'd like to get in touch you can complete the form below which will be e-mailed straight to me.
-I look forward to hearing from you.
+You can also sign up to receive tips / advice on all aspects of photography from capture to print.